hlorand/media-tools/README.md

 Merges every .mp3 file in the current folder using ffmpeg into merged.mp3

-Usage: Place the script in a folder where mp3 files are located. chmod +x script.sh; ./script.sh
+> Usage: Run the script in a folder that contains mp3 files.

 ----